discoposse/ansible-terraform-perfect-pairing-example/README.md

 Before you use this as a reference for production, note that:

 * Security Group configuration is 0.0.0.0/0 for HTTP, HTTPS, and SSH - which is a terrible idea
-* The AMI used in the demo is only available in US-EAST-2 and is a pre-built Turbonomic instance
+* EC2 instance type comes from a variable _turbonomic_instance_size_

-There will be adjustments to make the AMI configurable as a variable but there security group issue is continuous as you need to be able to reach the instance using SSH to initially setup Ansible.
+You need to be able to reach the instance using SSH to initially setup Ansible.
 Ideally you should have a change at the Ansible build process to close up the security group after provisioning.
 Hopefully this will be documented more fully here by @DiscoPosse :)

 ## Requiremens